 - BYD Shark 6 dual-cab ute (PHEV)

-Not stopping there, BYD is also preparing to launch its premium Denza brand, opening with two large family off-road SUVs.
+Not stopping there, BYD has also just launched its premium Denza brand, opening with two large family off-road SUVs.
 These are the:

 There will be more to come, with BYD promising “Denza will offer a whole new range for consumers wanting a slice of luxury and the latest in innovation”.